RahemetGisho/credit-risk-model/README.md

+# Credit Risk Probability Model for Alternative Data

+## Project Overview

+This project develops a credit risk scoring system using alternative transactional data to support Buy Now, Pay Later (BNPL) and other digital lending products.
+Since the dataset does not contain a direct default label, customer risk behavior is inferred using an RFM (Recency, Frequency, Monetary) based proxy target.

+The project follows a complete machine learning workflow, including business understanding, exploratory data analysis, feature engineering, proxy target creation, model development, model explainability, and deployment preparation.

+---

-# Credit Scoring Business Understanding
+# Business Understanding

-## 1. How does the Basel II Accord's emphasis on risk measurement influence the need for an interpretable and well-documented model?
+## 1. Basel II and Model Interpretability

 The Basel II Accord emphasizes accurate risk measurement, transparency, and regulatory compliance in credit risk management.
-Because credit scoring models influence lending decisions, banks must be able to explain how predictions are generated and justify those decisions to regulators and stakeholders.

-An interpretable and well-documented model supports:

-- Transparency in credit decisions
-- Regulatory compliance and auditing
-- Effective risk monitoring and validation
-- Easier identification of model weaknesses and biases

-Therefore, model development should prioritize not only predictive performance but also explainability and proper documentation.

----

-## 2. Without a direct "default" label, why is a proxy variable necessary, and what business risks does proxy-based prediction introduce?

-The provided dataset contains customer transaction records but does not include a direct default label indicating whether a customer failed to repay credit.
-Since supervised machine learning requires a target variable, a proxy variable must be created.

-In this project, customer behavior can be analyzed using Recency, Frequency, and Monetary (RFM) metrics.
-Customers with low engagement and spending activity may be considered higher risk and used as a proxy for potential default behavior.

-However, proxy-based prediction introduces several risks:

-- The proxy may not accurately represent actual default behavior.
-- Good customers may be classified as high risk and vice versa.
-- Behavioral patterns do not always reflect repayment ability.
-- Business decisions may be affected by assumptions rather than true outcomes.

-These limitations should be clearly acknowledged when interpreting model results.

----

-## 3. What are the key trade-offs between a simple, interpretable model (e.g., Logistic Regression with WoE) and a high-performance model (e.g., Gradient Boosting) in a regulated financial context?

-### Logistic Regression with WoE

-**Advantages**

-- Highly interpretable and easy to explain
-- Widely accepted in financial institutions
-- Easier to validate and audit

-**Limitations**

-- May not capture complex relationships in data
-- Usually provides lower predictive performance

-### Gradient Boosting

-**Advantages**

-- Strong predictive accuracy
-- Captures nonlinear relationships and feature interactions

-**Limitations**

-- Less transparent and harder to interpret
-- More difficult to explain to regulators
-- Requires additional explainability techniques
+Credit scoring models directly influence lending decisions, making interpretability a critical requirement.

+An interpretable and well-documented model enables:

+* Transparent credit decisions
+* Regulatory compliance and auditing
+* Effective model validation and monitoring
+* Easier identification of bias and model weaknesses
+* Improved stakeholder trust

+Therefore, model development must balance predictive performance with explainability.

+## 2. Why a Proxy Target Is Necessary

+The dataset does not contain an explicit default indicator.
+Because supervised machine learning requires labeled outcomes, a proxy target must be created.

+Customer behavior is summarized using RFM metrics:

+* Recency: How recently a customer transacted
+* Frequency: How often a customer transacts
+* Monetary Value: Total spending activity

+Customers exhibiting low engagement and spending behavior are treated as higher-risk segments and used as a proxy for potential default behavior.

+### Risks of Proxy-Based Prediction

+* The proxy may not perfectly represent true default behavior.
+* Some low-activity customers may still be creditworthy.
+* High-activity customers may still default.
+* Business decisions may be influenced by assumptions rather than observed outcomes.

+These limitations should be acknowledged when interpreting model outputs.

+## 3. Model Trade-Offs in a Regulated Environment

+### Logistic Regression + WoE

+#### Advantages

+* Highly interpretable
+* Easy to explain to regulators
+* Well-established in financial institutions
+* Simple validation and auditing process

+#### Limitations

+* May miss complex patterns
+* Lower predictive performance compared to advanced models

+### Gradient Boosting Models

+#### Advantages

+* Strong predictive performance
+* Captures nonlinear relationships
+* Handles feature interactions effectively

+#### Limitations

+* Less transparent
+* Requires additional explainability methods
+* More difficult to justify in regulated environments

 ---